vivshankar/dune-privacy-demo/README.md

 9. Add the redirect URI as `http://localhost:3000/auth/callback` if you are running this locally.
 If you hosting this somewhere, replace the hostname and protocol as appropriate.

-10. Uncheck "Restrict Custom Scopes"
+10. Under "Custom scopes and API Access" section, uncheck "Restrict Custom Scopes"

+11. Under the same section, edit "API access".
+Leave "Restrict API Access" as enabled and choose the following user permissions:
+    - Check for data usage approval
+    - Create privacy consent records
+    - Manage your privacy consents
+    - Read your privacy consents
+    - Retrieve privacy purposes and associated user's consent

-11. Click Save.
+12. Click Save.

-12. In the Entitlements tab, choose `Automatic access for all users and groups`.
+13. In the Entitlements tab, choose `Automatic access for all users and groups`.
 Click Save.

-13. In the Privacy tab, add the Marketing, Profile Management and Shipping purposes.
+14. In the Privacy tab, add the Marketing, Profile Management and Shipping purposes.

 ### Setup the application

 1. Copy the dotenv file and name the new file `.env`.

 2. Change the `TENANT_URL`, `ClIENT_ID` and `CLIENT_SECRET`.
 The client ID and secret are obtained from the application that was created in the previous section.

+3. Set the `DISCOVERY_URL` to `https://yourtenant.verify.ibm.com/oauth2/.well-known/openid-configuration`.

 ### Run the application